 For overcoming these problems, the Cashbook R&D department came up with the plan of changing the heuristic specification for reading documents.
 That new idea reduces to the minimum (or even avoids) the user interaction.
 And it does not use templates.

 The new implementation requires user interaction only in the latter stages of the process, at the moment of validation.
-The implementation runs a set of analysis rules over the image with the mission of selecting the important data and keeping it available.
+The system applies analysis rules to the image to extract and retain important data.

 The rules that analyze the image are based on years of experience from the Cashbook team, in working with RPA for Data Extraction systems.
 They are a combination of Machine Learning (ML) techniques (e.g. for column type identification) and Data Mining tools (for data identification, formatting, cleaning, etc.) that are run following a structured process.
 At the end of that process, the data is stored (using the JSON standard) for later processing.